Kostant's partition function and magic multiplex juggling sequences: Acknowledgments

 \section{Acknowledgments}

 A preliminary version of these results were presented in \cite{Simpson}.
 This work was supported by the American Institute of Mathematics through their SQuaRE program.
 We are very appreciative of their support and funding which made this research collaboration possible.
 We thank Rafael Gonz\'alez D'Le\'on and Martha Yip for fruitful discussions throughout the process.
-We also thank Igor Pak and Mark Wilson for their helpful suggestions in Section~\ref{sec:genfunctions}.
+We also thank Igor Pak and Mark Wilson for their helpful suggestions in Section~\ref{sec:genfunctions} as well as the anonymous referees.
+We thank Laura Colmenarejo and Viviene Do for correcting the poset in Figure~\ref{fig:juggling poset}(c).
 C. Benedetti also thanks grant FAPA of the Faculty of Science at Universidad de los Andes.
 A. H. Morales received support from NSF Grant DMS-1855536.